 Lexie Smith is an artist and baker, known for creating unique sculptures out of bread.
-We invited her to collaborate with us on our latest edition of Lingerie On Film.
-For our profile, we sat down with Lexie to chat about her childhood, a favorite bread recipe, and what it's like to watch people eat your art.
+For our profile, Lexie chatted with us about her childhood, a favorite bread recipe, and what it's like to watch people eat your art.

 What was it that compelled you to participate in the Lingerie on Film project?